online-ml/river/README.md

 </br>

 <p align="center">
   River is a Python library for <a href="https://www.wikiwand.com/en/Online_machine_learning">online machine learning</a>.
-It is the result of a merger between <a href="https://github.com/MaxHalford/creme">creme</a> and <a href="https://github.com/scikit-multiflow/scikit-multiflow">scikit-multiflow</a>.
-River's ambition is to be the go-to library for doing machine learning on streaming data.
+It aims to be the most user-friendly library for doing machine learning on streaming data.
+River is the result of a merger between <a href="https://github.com/MaxHalford/creme">creme</a> and <a href="https://github.com/scikit-multiflow/scikit-multiflow">scikit-multiflow</a>.
 </p>

 ## ⚡️ Quickstart